dell/terraform-provider-powerstore/docs/resources/filesystem.md

 - `is_smb_op_locks_enabled` (Boolean) Indicates whether opportunistic file locking is enabled on the file system.
 - `is_smb_sync_writes_enabled` (Boolean) Indicates whether the synchronous writes option is enabled on the file system.
 - `locking_policy` (String) File system locking policies.
+- `performance_policy_id` (String) Unique identifier of the File_Performance type QoS policy applied to the file system.
 - `protection_policy_id` (String) Unique identifier of the protection policy applied to the file system.
 - `smb_notify_on_change_dir_depth` (Number) Lowest directory level to which the enabled notifications apply, if any.